 Porterbrook’s objective is to manage its tax affairs so that the risk of material tax errors remains low.
 This risk appetite has been set and agreed by the Group Board, which includes representatives from each member of the consortium that owns the Group.

 Given the scale, and specifically the tax complexity, of key aspects of the Group’s activities (namely corporation tax on leasing and financing transactions), risks will inevitably arise from time to time in relation to the interpretation of tax law.
 To minimise its tax risk, Porterbrook aims to comply with all relevant tax laws, regulations and disclosure requirements.
 To do this, Porterbrook, after seeking external advice as required, will apply legislation within the spirit and intention of Parliament.
 Where this is not clear in respect of material items, Porterbrook seeks further clarification from HMRC, following which we note that Porterbrook’s view could still differ from that of HMRC.

-We proactively identify and evaluate tax risks and they are reported to and monitored by the Group’s Board and Shareholders.
+We proactively identify and evaluate tax risks, and the impact that any new legislation has on these tax risks and they are reported to and monitored by the Group’s Board.

 Approach to dealing with HMRC